-than 30% and 18% pay more than 50%.
+In the Mission, 72% of families are renters, about 10% more than the citywide percentage.
+Housing is considered unaffordable if more than 30% of a household's income is paid towards rent or mortgage.
+Of renters in the Mission, 42% of households pay more than 30% and 18% pay more than 50%4.
 This is below the citywide average (which may be connected to the loss of low to moderate income households) and ranks below the Tenderloin, Outer Richmond, and Nob Hill neighborhoods also with large numbers of renters.
-Additionally, 8% of renters live in overcrowded conditions (more than two people per bedroom).
+Additionally, 8% of renters live in overcrowded conditions5 (more than two people per bedroom).
 This is about 23% greater than citywide, and the Mission ranks fourth in overcrowding after Chinatown, the Tenderloin, and SoMa.